 Recruitment Marketing for Plumbers

 Using LinkedIn to Hire Great Talent for Your Small Business

-According to a Pew Research Study of Americans who have looked for a new job in the last two years, 90% have used the Internet to research jobs and companies.
+According to a Pew Research Study of Americans who have looked for a new job in the last two years, 90 percent have used the Internet to research jobs and companies.
 This study did not just include millennials either like you might be thinking—job seekers ages 30 – 49 (and even some 50 – 64) engaged in online research before applying.

 How to Use Glassdoor to Grow Your Company

-Many business owners cite hiring and retaining employees as a major struggle—in fact, 48% of small businesses report there are few or no qualified applications for the positions they are trying to fill (according to NFIB).
+Many business owners cite hiring and retaining employees as a major struggle—in fact, 48 percent of small businesses report there are few or no qualified applications for the positions they are trying to fill (according to NFIB).
 However, Glassdoor brings the talent pool to you—if you have a company profile, that is.